tdicola/balena_logging_sensors_pt_1/index.md

 ### Sensor Summary

 At this point you've successfully built, compiled, and applied a device tree overlay to enable the BMP280 pressure/temperature sensor on your board!

-Let's summarize the steps by enabling another sensor on the Enviro-pHAT, the ADS1015 analog to digital converter.
+Let's summarize the steps by enabling another sensor on the Enviro-pHAT, the ADS1015 analog to digital converter:
 1. Verify the kernel supports the ADS1015 driver.
 By searching the kernel driver code and KConfig files you can see the [ADS1015 is available as an older hwmon style sensor driver](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux.git/tree/drivers/hwmon/Kconfig?h=v4.14.105#n1515) called 'ads1015'.

 2. Verify the kernel running on the board includes the ADS1015 driver.
 Running `modinfo ads1015` on the board reports the driver is included: